AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-destination-testing-api.md

 ## Next steps

 After reading this document, you now know how to test your file-based destination configuration.

+If you have received a valid API response, your destination is working correctly.
+If you want to see more detailed information about your activation flow, you can use the `results` property from the response to [view detailed activation results](file-based-destination-results-api.md).

-You can now [submit your destination configuration](../destination-sdk/submit-destination.md) to Adobe for review.
+If you are building a public destination, you can now [submit your destination configuration](../destination-sdk/submit-destination.md) to Adobe for review.